CommonAccord/Cmacc-Source/Doc/G/CmA_F_ABA-MSPA-SPA/README.md

-# Agt-MSPA-SPA
+CmA_F_ABA-MSPA-SPA

 The American Bar Association's Model Stock Purchase Agreement (here just the Agt, not the Annexes).
-Available at - http://source.commonaccord.org/index.php?action=doc&amp;file=F/US/00/Agt/Acquire/Shares/MSPA/Demo/0.md
+Available at - http://source.commonaccord.org/index.php?action=list&amp;file=G/CmA_F_ABA-MSPA-SPA/

 There is a video walk through of this document and a parameterized term sheet at - https://www.youtube.com/watch?v=TXQvk6_GXDc.
 Ricardian greetings :)

+DEPENDENCIES:

+CmA_F_Agt-Form

+CmA_Z